 The use of fat grafting for breast reconstruction yields natural-looking breasts with more natural shape, size, and skin tone.
 The fat used in such procedures is harvested from another part of the body, usually the abdomen or thighs.

-By using natural fat, breast reconstructions achieved through fat grafting have great potential to look and feel as natural as possible, and to last throughout the woman's life.
+By using natural fat, breast reconstructions achieved through fat grafting have great potential to look and feel as natural as possible, and to last throughout the woman’s life.
+Most commonly, fat grafting is used to refine the contours of the breast after direct-to-implant surgery has been completed, or after a woman has undergone a mastectomy and radiation with no reconstruction.

 Before beginning breast reconstruction and fat grafting, Dr. Hunsicker will work with you to identify target areas of your body from which to harvest the fat.